wfreemansmith/dom-mini-games/README.md

 Dark mode can be toggled on and off by using the ☀️ icon on the top right corner of the screen or by pressing the `Tab` key.
 On mobile, you can tap the header to the same effect.

+On desktop the background hue can be cycled through by using the mousewheel, or using two fingers on a trackpad.
+You can revert to the original colour scheme by double-clicking the reset button.

 Features implemented soon:
 - Additional games
 - Keypad control of games
+- Increased touch functionality for mobile

 ## Local set-up